 CONNAUGHT CEMETERY, THIEPVAL

+Thiepval is a village about 8 kilometres north-east of Albert.
 The Cemetery (signposted in the village) is on the edge of Thiepval Wood near the Ulster Tower, about one kilometre north-west of Thiepval on the Thiepval-Hamel road (D73).